 Frontier FiOS In My Area?

-Frontier FiOS isn’t necessarily available in every state, nor is it available in every part of the states where it does have a presence.
+Internet from Frontier FiOS isn’t necessarily available in every state, nor is it available in every part of the states where it does have a presence.
 Frontier FiOS is hard to come by if you live in New England or most of the Sun Belt states.
+In other words they are only only located in select areas.

-If you live on the West Coast, however, you won’t have any issue finding Frontier FiOS service in your area.
+If you live on the West Coast, however, you won’t have any issue finding Frontier FiOS service in your select areas.

 - South Carolina

-The more rural an area that you are in, the less likely Frontier FiOS will be available.
-Conversely, if you live in a major city in the states where Frontier has the most presence, there’s a very good chance that you will have access to the service.
+The more rural an area that you are in, the less likely internet from Frontier FiOS will be available.
+Conversely, if you live in a major city in the states where Frontier Communications has the most presence, there’s a very good chance that you will have access to the service.

 How Is Frontier FiOS Different From Verizon Fios?

-In short, Frontier FiOS exists because Frontier purchased Verizon’s Fios network of fiber optic cables in some regions.
+In short, Frontier FiOS exists because Frontier Communications purchased Verizon’s Fios network of fiber cables in some regions.

 If you investigate Frontier FiOS’ packages, however, you may find that the Frontier packages are named similarly to the Verizon Fios packages despite having different contents.